Tropical Storm Ophelia moves inland over North Carolina as coastal areas lashed with wind and rain

 ANNAPOLIS, Md.
-(AP) — Tropical Storm Ophelia swirled across North Carolina after making landfall near Emerald Isle early Saturday, lashing eastern parts of the state with rain, damaging winds and dangerous surges of water.
+(AP) — Residents in coastal North Carolina and Virginia braced for potential flooding after Tropical Storm Ophelia made landfall near a North Carolina barrier island on Saturday morning, bringing rain, damaging winds and dangerous surges of water.

+Even before it made landfall, the storm proved dangerous enough that five people had to be rescued by the Coast Guard on Friday night from a boat anchored down near the North Carolina coastline.

-Life-threatening flooding was forecast for parts of eastern North Carolina and southeastern Virginia.
-Moving at about 13 mph (21 kph), the storm promised a weekend of windy conditions and heavy rain up to 7 inches (18 centimeters) in parts of the two states, as well as 2 to 4 inches (5 to 10 centimeters) in the rest of the mid-Atlantic region through Sunday.
+Ophelia promises a weekend of windy conditions and heavy rain as it churns up the East Coast, with the storm moving north at about 13 mph (21 kph) as of Saturday morning.
+Parts of North Carolina and Virginia can expect up to 8 inches of rain (20 centimeters), with 2 to 4 inches (5 to 10 centimeters) forecast in the rest of the mid-Atlantic region through Sunday.

+Philippe Papin, a hurricane specialist with the National Hurricane Center, said the primary risk of the storm system over the next couple of days will be the threat of floods from the rain.

+“There have been tropical storm-force winds observed, but those are starting to gradually subside as the system moves further inland,” Papin said in an interview early Saturday.
+“However, there is a significant flooding rainfall threat for a large portion of eastern North Carolina into southern Virginia over the next 12 to 24 hours.”

+Brian Haines, a spokesperson for the North Carolina Division of Emergency Management, said there were also reports of downed trees, but no major road closings.

+“North Carolina Emergency Management continues to monitor the situation and to work with our county partners, who are currently not reporting any resource needs,” Haines said.

-A storm surge warning, indicating danger from rising ocean water pushed inland by Ophelia, was in effect from Bogue Inlet, North Carolina, to Chincoteague, Virginia.
-Surges between 4 and 6 feet (1.2 and 1.8 meters) were forecast in some areas.
+A storm surge warning, indicating danger from rising ocean water pushed inland by Ophelia, was in effect from Ocracoke Inlet, North Carolina, to Chincoteague, Virginia.
+Surges between 3 and 5 feet (0.9 and 1.5 meters) were forecast in some areas.
 A tropical storm warning was issued from Cape Fear, North Carolina, to Fenwick Island, Delaware.

-Virginia Gov. Glenn Youngkin said the emergency declaration aimed "to ensure that all communities, particularly those with the greatest anticipated impact, have the resources they need.”
-He encouraged residents to prepare emergency kits and follow weather forecasts closely.

-Maryland Gov. Wes Moore said the state expects an extended period of strong winds, heavy rainfall and elevated tides.
+Storm surge hit some areas of North Carolina, including in New Bern, where part of the riverside downtown area saw flooding, local officials posted Saturday on social media.

+Five people, including three children 10 or younger, needed the Coast Guard's help on the water when conditions worsened Friday.
+They were aboard a 38-foot (12-meter) catamaran anchored in Lookout Bight in Cape Lookout, North Carolina, stuck in choppy water with strong winds.

-Nancy Shoemaker and her husband Bob stopped by a park in Maryland’s capital of Annapolis to pick up sandbags Friday.
-A surge of water during a storm last October washed away sandbags they had in their yard, which is next to the water.
+Nancy Shoemaker and her husband Bob stopped to pick up sandbags on Friday in a park in Maryland’s capital, Annapolis.
+A surge of water during a storm last October washed away sandbags they put in their yard, which is right next to the water.

 “We’re hoping it won’t be that way this time,” Nancy Shoemaker said.
 “If we have a lot of wind and a lot of surge, it can look like the ocean out there, so that’s a problem.”